KittyGiraudel/site/_posts/2013-11-12-themes-layouts-twig.md

   - layouts
 ---

-Hey guys!
+Hey people!
 This post is going to be quite different from what I usually write about since it will talk about [Twig](http://twig.sensiolabs.org/), the template engine used by [Symfony 2](http://symfony.com/).
 I came across a pretty complicated case at work so I thought I'd write a little something about it.

 But let's put some context first: Twig presents itself as a *template engine for PHP*.
 Kind of Jekyll, but far more powerful.
 The basic idea is to create reusable templates also called "views" (basically HTML blocks) to avoid repeating the same code again and again.